-[0034] For the purpose of this disclosure, we define a variable as an entity x which, when expressed in figures

-(numbers), can be represented by one of the mathematical expressions listed below.
+For the purpose of this disclosure, we define a variable as an entity x which, when expressed in figures (numbers), can be represented by one of the mathematical expressions listed below.
 Throughout this disclosure, the standard mathematical terms such as vector, scalar, or field mostly preserve their commonly acceptable mathematical and/or physical interpretation.
 The specific meaning of most of the common terms will be clarified through their usage in the subsequent detailed description of the invention.
 Notice that the most general form of a variable adopted in this disclosure is an Ensemble of Vector Fields.
 All other types of variables in this disclosure can be expressed through various simplifications of this general representation.
-For example, setting the ensemble weight n(ji) in the expression for an ensemble of vector fields to the Dirac d-function 6(t) reduces said expression to a single Vector Field variable.
-Further, by eliminating the dependence of the latter on spatial coordinates (that is, by setting the position vector a =constant), said single vector field variable reduces to a single Vector variable.
+For example, setting the ensemble weight $n(\mu)$ in the expression for an ensemble of vector fields to the Dirac δ -function $\delta(\mu)$ reduces said expression to a single Vector Field variable.
+Further, by eliminating the dependence of the latter on spatial coordinates (that is, by setting the position vector a=constant), said single vector field variable reduces to a single Vector variable.
 Notice also that while ensembles of variables are expressed as integrals/sums of the components of an ensemble, it should be understood that individual components of an ensemble are separately available for analysis.

-[0035] 1.
-Single Variable.
+1. Single Variable.
 A single variable in this disclosure can be a vector/scalar variable, or a vector/scalar field variable.

-[0036] (a) A Vector Field variable can be expressed as
+(a) A Vector Field variable can be expressed as

-$$x = x(a, t), \tag{D-1}$$
+$$x = x(a,t), \tag{D-1}$$

-[0037] where a is the vector of spatial coordinates, and t is the time coordinate.
+where a is the vector of spatial coordinates, and t is the time coordinate.

-[0038] Representative Examples: (1) A truecolor image can be expressed by a vector field $\mathbf{x} = \mathbf{x}(\mathbf{a}, t)$, where the color is described by its coordinates in the three-dimensional color space (red, green, and blue) at the position a.
+Representative Examples: (1) A truecolor image can be expressed by a vector field $\mathbf{x} = \mathbf{x}(\mathbf{a}, t)$, where the color is described by its coordinates in the three-dimensional color space (red, green, and blue) at the position a.
 (2) The combination of both the color intensity of a monochrome image and the rate of change of said intensity can be expressed by a vector field $\mathbf{x} = (\mathbf{x}(\mathbf{a}, t), \dot{\mathbf{x}}(\mathbf{a}, t))$.

-[0039] (b) A Scalar Field variable can be expressed as
+(b) A Scalar Field variable can be expressed as

-$$x = x(a, t), \tag{D-2}$$
+$$x = x(a,t), \tag{D-2}$$

-[0040] where a is the vector of spatial coordinates, and t is the time coordinate.
+where a is the vector of spatial coordinates, and t is the time

-[0041] Representative Example: A monochrome image at a given time is determined by the intensity of the color at location a, and thus it is conveniently described by a scalar field x=x(a, t).
+Representative Example: A monochrome image at a given time is determined by the intensity of the color at location a, and thus it is conveniently described by a scalar field 5 where t is the time coordinate.
+Notice that the components of a vector variable do not have to be of the same units or of the same physical nature.

-[0042] (c) A Vector variable can be represented by the expression
+(c) A Vector variable can be represented by the expression